rwoz-datasci/getncleandata/CodeBook.md

   the previous step

+### The Summarised Dataset

+The dataset obatained by goal "1." is grouped by actitvity and subject id.
+Multiple rows are then replaced by their mean value.
+The result is one row of means per activity and subject id, i.e. 30 rows per activity as there are 30 distinct subject ids.
+The rows are sorted in ascending order by activity (their order according to activity ids from 'activity_labels.txt') and subject id.

 ## Variables

 The variables below represent all those describing a mean or standard deviation feature as they are listed in 'UCI HAR Dataset/features.txt'.

 Please look at 'UCI HAR Dataset/features_info.txt' for more detailed information on how they were constructed.